 Under both option plans, most options typically vest over four years and are exercisable at any time after the grant date.
 However, if the employee is terminated prior to all of the exercised options vesting, the Company has the right to repurchase the unvested early exercised shares.
 During the year ended December 31, 2019, the Company repurchased 5,520 shares of exercised unvested common stock, for \$1,794,703, of which \$13,919 of the exercise cost of the repurchase was recorded within Additional paid-in capital and the remaining \$1,780,784 of the repurchase was recorded as stock-based compensation expense.
-There were no repurchases of common stock during 2020 and the three months ended March 31, 2021 (unaudited).
-There were no early exercised shares subjected to repurchase as of December 31, 2019, December 31, 2020 and March 31, 2021 (unaudited).
+There were no repurchases of common stock during 2020.
+There were no early exercised shares subjected to repurchase as of December 31, 2019 and 2020.